 Years of practice.
 A nominee must have practiced estate planning as a credentialed professional for not less than three years before his or her nomination can be submitted for consideration.
 A nominee who has practiced as a credentialed professional in more than one of the Professional Disciplines for at least three years satisfies this requirement.
 For example, if the nominee practices one year as a CLU® and two years as a CFP® professional, the nominee meets the three-year requirement for membership under the discipline currently practiced.

 Exceptionally Well Qualified.
-A nominee is otherwise exceptionally well qualified for membership in the Council only if he or she is recognized in his or her discipline or profession for distinguished leadership in that discipline or profession and for outstanding service in or to the field of estate planning.
+A nominee is otherwise exceptionally well qualified for membership in the Council only if they are recognized in their discipline or profession for distinguished leadership in that discipline or profession and for outstanding service in or to the field of estate planning.

 (b) Emeritus Members.
 A member may become an emeritus member upon retirement and after either reaching age 65 or completing 20 years as an active member in good standing (with all dues paid).
 Members shall be considered retired if they are no longer pursuing or taking new clients or business in the area of estate planning, although they may still be providing other services to existing clients.